20.08.2015 2'

 Read more

-Due to the upcoming changes in the e-filing obligations of the Form 1042, PQS applied for the required status as Electronic Return Originator and Transmitter with the IRS to be able to file Form 1042 and its attachments electronically via the Modernized e-File Platform (MeF) and has recently attained this status.
-With this newsletter, we would like to inform you about the significant changes in the e-filing obligations of the Forms 1042 and 1042-S, which will have an impact on all filers such as Qualified Intermediaries (“QIs”), Qualified Derivatives Dealer (“QDDs”) and Withholding Foreign Partnerships (“WFPs”) as well as our new e-filing service for Form 1042 and its attachments.
+With this newsletter, we would like to inform you about the significant changes in the filing obligations of the Forms 1042-S and 1099, which will have an impact on many filers such as Qualified Intermediaries (“QIs”) (including Qualified Derivatives Dealer (“QDDs”) ), Withholding Foreign Partnerships (“WFPs”), Withholding Foreign Trusts (“WFT”) and other Withholding Agents (“WA”) as well as our new transmission service for Forms 1042-S and 1099.

 Read more